 One time when I was out on the town with my boyfriend, I saw a number of items in a name-brand clothing store that I liked.
 When I tried on the clothing, the salesperson kept saying how well it fit me and how beautiful I looked in that outfit.
 My reason told me that I already had more than enough clothing and I shouldn’t buy anymore, so I abruptly left the store.
 However, right when I left the store, I thought that if I wore that outfit in front of my friends and colleagues, they would certainly compliment me and even if I didn’t wear it, I could still post it on social media and this would be good for my overall reputation and standing.
 Having come to this conclusion, I went right back in the store and bought the clothing.
 However, when I got home and looked at the clothes, I didn’t feel at all happy.
 I thought to myself, “Why can’t I control my desire to shop?
 Why is it that, even though I know Satan just uses these evil trends to corrupt mankind, I still can’t help myself?”

 I shared my confusion with a sister and she sent me the following passage of God’s word: “The ingredients of a person’s nature are constantly revealing themselves.
 Anything a person does, regardless of what it is, can reveal that person’s nature.
 People have their own motives and purposes for everything they do….
 Some people especially love beauty and pay special attention to what they wear, changing their outfits multiple times a day.
 Whenever a woman like this sees someone with nice makeup or a nice outfit on, she loses sleep if she cannot obtain these things herself.
-She feels she must obtain those things even if she has to borrow money, and will pay any other price she needs to get them, and if she cannot, then she will not have the heart to; she will lack the desire to attend meetings, and will not be able to absorb when reading them.
+She feels she must obtain those things even if she has to borrow money, and will pay any other price she needs to get them, and if she cannot, then she will not have the heart to believe in God; she will lack the desire to attend meetings, and will not be able to absorbwhen reading them.
 Those objects have already occupied her mind; they are what she thinks about all day long.
 This sort of person is extremely vain, much more so than most people.
 This vanity is an element of their nature; it is something within their bones.
 Such a person’s nature is one of vanity” (“How to Know Man’s Nature”).